stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 }
 ```

-Note that this code switches on the `index` of the axis, this works fine for now but may be replaced later by an internal enumeration.

-The purpose of these changes are:

-1. The intent of code using the new types is now more expressive and type-safe, e.g. classes that _require_ a unit-vector can now enforce the `Normal` type explicitly.
+The intent of code using the new types is now more expressive and type-safe, with less reliance on documented assumptions or defensive checks.

-2. Reduces the reliance on documented assumptions and defensive checks to ensure vectors are normalised, e.g. when generating rotation matrices.

-3. The overhead of re-normalising is trivial where an already normalized vector is referenced as the base `Vector` type.

 ## Camera Model